Stellantis/stellantis.github.io/connected-vehicles/2-access-requirements.md

 ### SERVICE LEVEL AGREEMENT

-SLA (Service Level Agreements) are subscriptions to plans that allow access to Stellantis API for Citroën, DS, Peugeot, Opel and Vauxhall.
+SLA (Service Level Agreements) are subscriptions to plans that allow access to Stellantis API for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall).

 Data about your vehicles or your users vehicles are processed and stored in our dedicated system.
 In order to access our retrieval services API, you have to subscribe to an API plan (or SLA), depending on how much request you need.